-It is to be mentioned that an Office Order from the Cabinet Division was issued directing to follow the 'CHT Regional Council Act, 1998 and supervision & Coordination of development programs of the HDCs.
+It is to be mentioned that an Office Order from the Cabinet Division was issued directing to follow the 'CHT Regional Council Act, 1998 and supervision & Coordination of development programs of the HDCs on 10 April 2001.
 But other concerned authorities including the three HDCs maintained no effective role in compliance to the said Office Order.